Fuchsia development#

 Emulator#

-To start the emulator, use one of the following commands:
+To start the emulator, use the following command:

 To stop the running emulator, use the following command: